Improving the RFP Process for Legal Services

 - A detailed explanation of the department’s process and criteria for making selections

-Another issue is that many law firms feel they are over-investing time and resources into a process that does not yield the results they are after.
+Another issue is that many law firms feel they’re over-investing time and resources into a process that does not yield the results they are after.
 Similar to how law firms specialize in corporate or criminal law, there are firms that specialize in RFPs.
 The Bid Lab is a consulting firm dedicated to helping its clients navigate the RFP process across all industries.
 Similar to specific forms and terminology used in the practice of law, there are familiar forms and terminology used in successfully producing a bid to secure a legal RFP.

 Working with an outside firm allows legal firms with high internal costs to work with experts.
 These experts can navigate the detail-oriented components of an RFP.
 This enables their internal team to focus on legal (and billable) work.
 Rather than wasting valuable attorney time sorting through and answering a bid, our experts do that time-consuming work for you so you can focus on billable clients and rest easy knowing you are generating more work by successfully submitting bids for legal RFPs.

 Legal Services RFPs From The Bid Lab

 As a team of RFP experts, we help legal organizations manage every step along their bid journey.
 If your organization is looking to win legal services bids, we can help.
 In fact, read our case study where we provided Bid Manager services for a legal service firm in New York.
 So, contact us today for a complimentary consultation.